Fees and Funding

 If you start a course and do not complete it, or if your attendance rate is low, this might affect your eligibility to join funded courses in the future.

-Our qualification courses are government funded and it is our responsibility to ensure that the funding is used effectively to help learners progress and develop.
+Our qualification courses are government-funded, and it is our responsibility to ensure that the funding is used effectively to help learners progress and develop.
 We will work with you to ensure that you achieve your personal goals and those of the course.

 Exam and Resit Fees